jump-dev/JuMP.jl/docs/src/manual/expressions.md

 2 x + y - 1
 ```

-This is a efficient way to combine previously created expressions.
+This is an efficient way to combine previously created expressions.

 ```jldoctest
 julia> model = Model();